jessicacousins/freecodecamp-drum-machine/README.md

 ## Description

 This is a simple React Drum Machine application that allows users to play different drum sounds by clicking on the drum pads or using keyboard shortcuts.
-Bootstrap styles are used.
+Bootstrap is used for styling.

 ## Dependencies